 However, I believe that worse-is-better, even in its strawman form, has better survival characteristics than the-right-thing, and that the New Jersey approach when used for software is a better approach than the MIT approach.

-More generally this connects to a question I face of what way of doing things is in fact simple.
+More generally this connects to a question I face of what way of doing things is, over all, simplest.
 What is hubristic Not Invented Here-type high modernism and what is the clarity of starting over?
-This perhaps connects to metis and friends via Chesterton’s fence.
+This perhaps connects to metis and friends via Chesterton’s fence, Postel’s Law, YAGNI, Gall’s Law.